-If an individual or company plans to cross, dig, or excavate on the pipeline ROW, written consent is required prior to the start of the work.
+If an individual or company plans to cross, dig, or excavate on the pipeline ROW, application and approval for written consent is requested prior to the start of work.

 Crossing or Ground Disturbance agreements are written approvals from the pipeline owner.
 They inform pipeline operators about upcoming crossings on, along or underneath the pipeline ROW, temporary crossings with vehicles or equipment or excavations on the ROW.